Official Name: Republic of Peru

 Meetings and Negotiations: Since Peruvians value personal relationships, and relate more to an individual business associate than a corporation, a third party contact is necessary to do business in Peru.

-Peru Country Profile, The Federation of International Trade Associations
+Peru Country Profile, The World Bank

 This information is provided by ABC-Amega Inc. Providing international receivable management and debt collection services for exporters to more than 200 countries including Peru.
 For further information, contact [email protected].